XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	* Generally recommended to keep this at the minimum of what you require for your gameplay.
 * Object view distance.
 	*  Generally recommended to keep this at the minimum of what you require for your gameplay.
-* Shadows & shadow distance (when on low/med settings).
+* Shadows and shadow distance (when on low/med settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
  	**It is important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
 	<sub>If you wish to keep shadows enabled, counterintuitively setting them to high/ultra can sometimes yield more performance than low/medium, as this switches most of the shadow rendering computation to the GPU.</sub>